TPUsim/TPUsim1/README.md

 # TPU Simulator
 This is a TPU-style [1] systolic array functional/detailed simulator.
+The tool has been implemented using C++.
+The RTLs of the Multiply-Accummate Unit is used along with STA-tool to obtain the computational delays for various input combinations.

 ![!alt text](https://github.com/TPUsim/TPUsim/blob/master/docs/images/SystolicArray.png)
 <!--